azmitc/wordpresstest/readme.md

 # WebThiner Wordpress
-Here a simple instruction about all diffrenet steps that i have don't on this wordpress project
+Here a simple instruction about all different steps that i have doe on this wordpress project

 # install
 *wordpress-5.8.2